DFE-Digital/teacher-cpd-design-history/app/posts/manage-training/2023-08-11-filtering-early-career-teachers.md

 Participants nearly always only viewed a single status at time, and we observed no need to be able to see a mixture of statuses in a single list.
 Based upon this, we changed the filter from radios to checkboxes.

+We also changed the button label from ‘Filter’ to ‘Apply filter’ as one participant was slightly unclear what the button did.

 ### Wider findings

 Whilst the research was focused on early career teachers, some participants mentioned also wanting to be able to see a list of all their teacher mentors, and be able to remove people from this list who were no longer at their school.